-Jeremy's research interests centre on social and material approaches to nineteenth-century music history, music historiography, music and Marxist thought, and further interactions between music and philosophy.
+Jeremy's research interests centre on social and material approaches to nineteenth-century music history, especially Richard Wagner.
+He also specialises in music historiography, music and Marxist thought, and further interactions between music and philosophy, as well as the history of musical aesthetics.
 His doctoral thesis represented the first critical study of Wagner’s relationship with Paris from 1830s to the 'Paris' Tannhäuser in 1861, using translation in multiple senses as a lens to focus Wagner's activities while reflecting on broader ideas of politics, identity and modernity.
 This study is forthcoming as a book with Boydell & Brewer.

 Royal Musical Association Thurston Dart research grants (2017, 2018)

 Student nomination for Excellence in Teaching Award 2016-17.